 Director, Joanneum Research - LIFE

-The use of urban rooftops is increasing worldwide and is becoming increasingly important as land resources become scarcer.
+The use of urban rooftops is on the rise worldwide and is becoming increasingly important as land resources become scarcer.
 The concept of producing food in the immediate vicinity of the urban population brings more popular consent to locally produced food, in addition to short transport routes and the positive effect on the microclimate in the city.
 In high-quality substrate crops for food production are grown to explore which components are required for sustainable, professionalized food production on rooftops.